linzhao0351/linzhao0351.github.io/_pages/publications.md

 # Working Papers
 ***

-## Bundling and Exclusion in the Defined Contribution Plan Market

-(Draft coming soon)

-**Abstract** Employers work with recordkeepers to provide Defined Contribution (DC) plans for their employees.
-Most of the major recordkeepers are vertically integrated, including their own investment products in the plan menu.
-Recordkeepers effectively sell a bundle of two products: the recordkeeping service and the affiliated investment products.
-I show that in addition to the typical bundling pricing strategy, recordkeepers promote bundled sales through an exclusion strategy, requiring minimum revenue from a single client in order to induce the employers to choose plans with more affiliated options or more expensive options.
-As a result, small sponsors are excluded from the client pool of the major recordkeepers.
-Pooled employer plans, introduced in 2021 by The SECURE Act, can be an effective alternative for small sponsors to access major recordkeepers and improve plan participants’ welfare.

 ## Flows, Financing Decisions, and Institutional Ownership of the U.S. Equity Market
 with [Alon Brav](https://www.fuqua.duke.edu/faculty/alon-brav) and [Dorothy Lund](https://www.law.columbia.edu/faculty/dorothy-s-lund)